cdktf/cdktf-provider-google/docs/dataGoogleDnsRecordSet.csharp.md

 - *Type:* string

+The ID of the project for the Google Cloud.

-Docs at Terraform Registry: {@link https://www.terraform.io/docs/providers/google/d/dns_record_set#project DataGoogleDnsRecordSet#project}.
+Docs at Terraform Registry: {@link https://www.terraform.io/docs/providers/google/d/dns_record_set#project DataGoogleDnsRecordSet#project}

 ---